fonfonx/WassersteinGAN.torch/README.md

 net=checkpoints/generator.t7 name=myimages display=2929 th generate.lua
 ```

-The generated images are save in `myimages.png`.
+The generated images are saved in `myimages.png`.

 ## Display images in a browser